loicbelec/pitgun/docs/index.md

 Channels often differ in sampling rate and latency, so you must **align** them when applying events.
 Two common strategies:

 1) **Direct gating (no interpolation)**
-   Use only samples that fall inside active event intervals.
-   → Maximizes temporal fidelity, data may be sparse.
+   Use only samples that fall inside active event intervals → maximizes temporal fidelity, data may be sparse.

 2) **Interpolated/resampled gating**
-   Interpolate or resample channels so the event mask and signals align on a common grid.
-   → Maximizes continuity, introduces interpolation assumptions.
+   Interpolate or resample channels so the event mask and signals align on a common grid → maximizes continuity, introduces interpolation assumptions.

 | Strategy            | Pros                               | Cons                              |
 |---------------------|------------------------------------|-----------------------------------|